-4.2 Description of process
+4.2 General Description of the Process

-How capacity is allocated is set out in Part D of the Network Code, Section 2 (please see Section 2.2.1).
+How capacity is allocated is set out in Part D of the Network Code, Section 2 (please see Section 3.2.1).

 Where international train slot requests are concerned, RNE has provided for a harmonised timetabling process across Europe.
 RNE's handbook sets out how RUs and other applicants can request and obtain international train slots.
 Information is available via the RNE website at: